LHide14/YouTube-Analytics/README.md

 ## What Makes a Good Data Science YouTube Video?

+YouTube is the largest video sharing platform in world, with billions of views everyday.
+This gives it the ability to support thousands of creators across a range of subjects, including Data Science.
+Furthermore, the platform has become a fertile ground for business marketting; including advertising on videos, partneships and sponsorships with channels, or allowing business' to host their own video adverts.

+### Business Case
+- Understanding which videos to prioritise for marketting spending
+- Maximising monetisation and sponsorship opportunities in video production
+- Increasing educational reach of Data Science videos

 ## Data Collection from YouTube API

 ## Exploratory Data Ananlysis part 1